blue-button/implementation-guide/mu2.md

 ### Trust Anchors: Blue Button Trust Bundle

-Manually installing anchors is not a scalable way to ensure exchange among a ecosystem happens.
+Manually installing anchors is not a scalable way to ensure scalable exchange using Direct.
 The Blue Button+ community has assembled a collection of anchors of third party applications and services.
 This anchor bundle is at [http://secure.bluebuttontrust.org](http://secure.bluebuttontrust.org).

 Members of the Blue Button+ community have updated the [.NET](http://wiki.directproject.org/CSharp+Reference+Implementation) and [Java](http://wiki.directproject.org/Java+Reference+Implementation) reference implementations of Direct to include automated bundle retrieval functionality.